 - Carelessly manufactured: drug manufacturers are responsible for ensuring that they follow the blueprints provided by drug designers.

-- For your case: you must prove that the manufacturer branched away from these guidelines to either cut corners, and thus the drug became unsafe.
+- For your case: you must prove that the manufacturer branched away from these guidelines to cut corners, and thus the drug became unsafe.

 - Improper labeling and failure to warn: pharmaceutical companies must include written warnings about potential hazards and instructions on how to use and not use the drug.